platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/dedicated-generation-3.md

 Metrics graphs for the app container show CPU, RAM, and disk allocation and usage across all hosts.
-The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 4.86&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [app configuration](/create-apps/app-reference/single-runtime-image.md#top-level-properties) at 4.86 GB, while the temporary disk is 3.99 GB by default.

 ![All of the metrics for the app container](/images/metrics/app-container-gen3.png)